-A ground disturbance is any work, operation or activity that results in the disturbance of the earth.
+A ground disturbance is any work, operation or activity that results in the disturbance of the earth of more than 30 cm (45 cm for agricultural cultivation).

 If you plan to carry out ground disturbance activities within the prescribed area, you must consult with, and receive consent from Enbridge before moving ahead.
 We will work with you to evaluate the request.